bs3dev/jwt-refresh-token/README.md

 The first step to do is provision your cosmos db, or if you already have it, create the token container id (*choose name you want*) with partitionKey **'/userId'**.

-Implement IUserRepository for get user by id and password.
-UserId
+Implement ICredentialRepository for get userId by id and password.

 2. ✯ Configure settings app:
 ```json